janholstjensen/rdkit4excel/doc/INSTALL.md

 of Excel.
 It will be slower, but it allows 32- and 64-bit code to communicate and also isolates your Python code from Excel so one cannot crash the other.

+After changing this line you must run `RDKitXL_server.py` successfully to get the registry entries updated.

-In addition, you need to make the registered 64-bit COM service visible from Excel.
+After the registry update, you need to make the registered 64-bit COM service visible from Excel.
 Locate the following registry key:

 `HKEY_LOCAL_MACHINE\SOFTWARE\Classes\CLSID\{e4d5c553-ebc8-49ca-bacf-4947ef110fc5}`